logicly-au/pmhc-mds-user-documentation/doc/user-documentation/data-entry.rst

 If you receive an error message, the data will need to be corrected before the record is saved and added to the PMHC MDS.
-See Validation Rules - :ref:`episode-current-validations`
+See Validation Rules - `Episode <https://docs.pmhc-mds.com/en/v1/data-specification/validation-rules.html#episode-current-validations>`_.

 .. _closing-episode: